Maharshi-Pandya/sd-pytorch/README.md

 # sd-pytorch

-Stable Diffusion implementation in PyTorch and stuff
+Stable Diffusion implementation in PyTorch and stuff.